kubeshauseli17/Project-4/readme.md

 I'd love to add functionality so that people could register and create their own store fronts and start selling products seamlessly.
 I was only able to get a simple e-com site together at this point so I chose to flush out a page I'd like to have someday.
 I want to add Stripe and Apple Pay sometime soon to round out the payments accepted.
+I also want to dial in the styling more to really make this shine

 ----------------------------
         Reflections